telegram-sms/telegram-sms/README.md

 - Call log : Get the incoming number.

-- Contact : Get the contact information and automatically identify the incoming caller's number.

 You can set this app as the default SMS app, which will block all SMS notifications and automatically set the SMS to read.

 ## User manual